Is freelancing right for you? Here's how to determine if it could be your next career move.

 Consider building an online presence via blogging and videos.
 Speak to the common problems you can fix, present case studies, and include testimonials from past clients, colleagues, and business partners.

-3. Build up your skills.
+3. Build up your skills

-4. Create a reputation.
+4. Create a good reputation

 People hire people they like and trust.
-Reviews and testimonials are your tools for building a reputation as a contractor.
+Reviews and testimonials are your tools for building a good reputation as a contractor.
 Become disciplined about collecting testimonials, impact quotes, and reviews from your clients.
-Be upfront and clear that you want to deliver top-notch service, and are willing to go the extra mile to make sure they walk away having gained superior value.
+Be upfront and clear that you want to deliver top-notch service and are willing to go the extra mile to make sure they walk away having gained superior value.

-5. Focus on the flow.
+5. Focus on the flow

 Tune into the opportunity flow of your selected field.
-A project can take several days, weeks, or even years, and clients may continue to hire you for subsequent jobs — but you must always balance your current work with a search for new opportunities.
+A project can take several days, weeks, or even years, and clients may continue to hire you for subsequent jobs — but you must always balance your current work with your search for new opportunities.

-Is Becoming a freelancer the right fit for you?
+Is becoming a freelancer the right fit for you?

 On the flip side, you must be comfortable with uncertainty — project flow can be less than perfectly predictable, and you don't get paid if you are not working.

+Another factor is the idea that “You eat what you kill.”
+In other words, you have to become proficient at branding and marketing yourself to be attractive to your ideal clients, or you won't get work.
+That takes courage and resilience.
 Remember also that as a contractor, you are responsible for your own health insurance, travel expenses, self-employment tax, and the paperwork that results from running your own business.
 Do your research and be prepared.

-In closing, I have found that, beyond your technical qualifications and grit, a sense of humor and a focus on customer service will set you apart, and result in repeat business.
+In closing, I have found that, beyond your technical qualifications and grit, a sense of humor and a focus on customer service will set you apart and result in repeat business.